LT3SD: Latent Trees for 3D Scene Diffusion: Experiments

-\myparagraph{Baselines.} We compare our method against 3D object diffusion models PVD~\cite{Zhou_2021_ICCV} and NFD~\cite{shue20233d}, as well as the recent 3D scene diffusion approach BlockFusion~\cite{wu2024blockfusion}.
-PVD is a point-voxel-based diffusion model, while NFD and BlockFusion are triplane-based diffusion models.
+\myparagraph{Baselines.} We compare our method against 3D object diffusion models PVD~\cite{Zhou_2021_ICCV} and NFD~\cite{shue20233d}, as well as the recent 3D scene diffusion approach BlockFusion~\cite{wu2024blockfusion} and XCube~\cite{ren2023xcube}.
+PVD is based on pointclouds, XCube is based on latent sparse voxels, while NFD and BlockFusion are based on triplanes.
 All baselines were trained on 3D-FRONT.
 We uniformly sampled 8,192 points on the 3D scene surface for PVD.
-We used the same TUDF voxel grids for NFD as in our approach.
+We used the same TUDF voxel grids for NFD and XCube as in our approach.
 The trained model of BlockFusion is provided by its authors, and we followed the authors' instructions for comparisons.

 \myparagraph{Evaluation Metrics.} We follow NFD~\cite{Seitzer2020FID} to evaluate generation ability and use an adapted Fréchet Inception Distance (FID) metric based on rendered images of generated meshes to measure perceptual distribution similarity.
+We render images of generated and ground-truth 3D meshes by placing cameras at the scene center and rotating them horizontally to capture 20 images per scene.
 Following prior work~\cite{Zhou_2021_ICCV, erkocc2023hyperdiffusion, ren2023xcube}, we also assess coverage and diversity using the Coverage (COV), Minimum Matching Distance (MMD), and 1-Nearest Neighbor Accuracy (1-NNA) metrics.
 COV measures the fraction of test set shapes matched to at least one in the generated set, indicating diversity representation.
 MMD reflects the average distance from each test shape to its nearest neighbor in the generated set, measuring quality and fidelity.
 The 1-NNA metric evaluates distribution similarity, with a value closer to $50\%$ indicating statistical indistinguishability between the generated and test distributions.

-For FID, we render images of generated and ground-truth 3D meshes by placing cameras at the scene center and rotating them horizontally to capture 20 images per scene.
-To compute COV, MMD, and 1-NNA, we measure point cloud similarity using Chamfer Distance (CD) and Earth Mover’s Distance (EMD).
+We measure point cloud similarity using Chamfer Distance (CD) and Earth Mover’s Distance (EMD).
 Points are uniformly sampled from the generated meshes of NFD, BlockFusion, our method, and GT, while the same number of points are randomly sampled from PVD’s generated point clouds.
+Please refer to the supplemental for more details.